Willy van Ryckeghem

 His first experience in Latin America was in Argentina at the Consejo Nacional de Desarrollo (Conade) in 1964-65 where he worked under the auspices of the Harvard Development Advisory Service (DAS).
 He teamed with British economist Geoffrey Maynard to develop a stabilization model which was applied by the following administration during the period 1967-1970.
-After initial success in reducing the inflation rate from 22 to 7 percent without causing a major recession, the stabilization effort broke down in 1970.
+After initial success in reducing the inflation rate from 22 to 7 percent without causing a major recession, the stabilization effort broke down in 1970 after a meat shortage caused a new inflationary shock.
+He also teamed with Hernan Aldabe to develop the first simulation model of the Argentine cattle stock.

-His next assignment was under the auspices of the so-called Berkeley-Group in Brazil at IPEA, where he constructed the country`s first input-output table for 1959.
-In addition, he formulated an exact method for determining the technology matrix in a situation with secondary products.
+His next assignment was under the auspices of the so-called Berkeley-Group in Brazil at the newly created IPEA, where he constructed the country`s first input-output table for 1959.
+In addition, he invented an exact formula for determining the technology matrix in a situation with secondary products.

 In 1972-73, he joined the University of Michigan team of economic advisors to the Planning Ministry of Morocco.
-This resulted in the publication of the collective book Employment Problems and Policies in Developing Countries-The Case of Morocco of which he was the editor in 1976.
+This resulted in the publication of the collective book Employment Problems and Policies in Developing Countries-The Case of Morocco of which he was the editor at the Rotterdam University Press in 1976.

-In 1974, he was invited to become President of the Belgian Statistical Society.
-The same year, he published in the International Statistical Review a method for estimating measurement errors in national account statistics.
+In 1974, he became President of the prestigious Belgian Statistical Society.
+The same year, he published in the International Statistical Review an original method for estimating measurement errors in national account statistics.
+He was invited as keynote speaker at the Commemoration of the 100th Anniversary of the death of Adolphe Quetelet.